 With the growing recognition that as many as half our church members are no longer active in the life of the congregation, pastors and lay members across North America are making a special emphasis to visit inactive members.
-Not because of a program, but because they are becoming sensitized to the many thousands of former and missing Adventists in their communities.
+Not because of a program, but because they are becoming sensi-

+Adventists in their communities.
 They sense a loss that can be satisfied only by reaching out and inviting the inactive members to come back.
 They'll mostly listen, not preach.